kidem42/Tg_bot_receipt_recognition/README.md

   - Currency
   - Date and time
   - List of purchased items (simply listed with no strong focus on that part)
+- Add notes to receipts by replying to the bot's messages
+- Notes are stored in Google Sheets alongside receipt data
+- Automatic cleanup of old message tracking records (after 14 days)
 - Multi-page PDF document support
 - Image conversion from various formats to ones compatible with OpenAI's API
 - Document storage in Google Drive with user-specific folders based on telegram user ID in the name